Lexsek/Cracking/reversing.kr/EasyUnpack/readme.md

 ### Unpacking with Binja API

-We can use binary ninja api in order to unpack the packed code and reproduce all the unpack of the malware.
+We can use binary ninja api in order to unpack the packed code and reproduce all the unpack of the malware (unpack of the .data, IAT, and resolution of the IAT).

 ```python
 from binaryninja import *